ijmrtll/COEN266/README.md

-# COEN266
+# COEN 266 - Artifitial Intelligence
-For the AI class
+Repository for the class assignments